 Abstract

-Background: Chronic kidney disease (CKD) is a non-communicable disease that causes a significant global health burden yet is commonly underdiagnosed among hospitalised patients, particularly in acute care facilities.
+Chronic kidney disease (CKD) is a non-communicable disease that causes a significant global health burden yet is commonly underdiagnosed among hospitalised patients, particularly in acute care facilities.
 Timely diagnosis is crucial in preventing disease progression and poor prognosis due to complications.

-Results: Analysis of the complete dataset (n=56) revealed that 39 patients (69.6%) met the criteria for CKD (eGFR < 60 mL/min/1.73m²).
+Analysis of the complete dataset (n=56) revealed that 39 patients (69.6%) met the criteria for CKD (eGFR < 60 mL/min/1.73m²).
 The highest prevalence was observed in the 45–59 age group (40%).
 The study population had a mean age of 47.5 years (range, 19-64 years).
 Admissions were primarily to the Intensive Care Unit (57.1%), followed by the outpatient and emergency departments.
 Among CKD patients, the most common comorbid diagnoses were pneumonia and septicaemia.
-Severe renal impairment (eGFR < 30 mL/min/1.73m²) was present in 28.6% of cases, and frequent electrolyte disturbances, including hyperkalemia and metabolic acidosis, were observed.
+Severe renal impairment (eGFR < 30 mL/min/1.73m²) was present in 28.6% of cases, and frequent electrolyte disturbances, including hyperkalaemia and metabolic acidosis, were observed.

-Conclusion: CKD is notably prevalent among hospitalized patients, particularly those admitted with infectious diseases or critical illnesses.
-These observations underscore the importance of systematic renal function surveillance and timely therapeutic interventions in high-risk clinical settings, such as intensive care units and emergency departments.
-The integration of standardized CKD screening protocols into routine hospital care may help mitigate disease progression and improve clinical outcomes.
+CKD is notably prevalent among hospitalized patients, particularly those admitted with infectious diseases or critical illnesses.
+These findings underscore the importance of systematic surveillance of renal function in acute care settings.

-Author Biography
+Author Biographies

-Mpilonhle Masuku is a registered Bachelor of Health Science in Medical Laboratory Science at Mangosuthu University of Technology, majoring in Clinical Pathology.
+is a registered Bachelor of Health Science in Medical Laboratory Science at Mangosuthu University of Technology, majoring in Clinical Pathology.
 She is a dedicated and motivated student who, together with her group, received an award for the best presentation during the Laboratory Practice 1 student presentations for their work titled “Anaemia of Chronic Diseases”.

 References